New York Philharmonic concert of April 6, 1962: Background

 Nevertheless, the novelty of Gould's ideas needed to be shared carefully with the orchestra, and later with the public.
 The issue at hand was that Gould chose to take three very slow tempi in playing the three movements.
 Bernstein, in urging the musicians not to give up, referred to Gould as a "great man" and held that his ideas should be taken seriously.

+Gould was averse to the "drama" that he found inseparable from the Romantic concerto tradition, in which he viewed the soloist as in competition with the orchestra.
+He wanted to subordinate and thereby "integrate" the soloist's role.
+He said that there were two ways to perform a concerto like the Brahms:

 The concert

 The pre-intermission part of the concert program consisted of two works by Carl Nielsen, the overture to his opera Maskarade, conducted by assistant John Canarina, and his Fifth Symphony.
 This went smoothly, but the second half of the concert was less sure.
 Even Gould's performance was not guaranteed, as he regularly canceled at the last minute.
 Consequently, the orchestra was ready with another work of Brahms, his First Symphony, which was to be performed on the Saturday concert of the subscription series in place of the concerto.
 Canarina later remembered seeing Harold Gomberg, principal oboe of the orchestra, standing by backstage to see if he would be needed for the symphony.
 Only when the concerto, for which he was not required, actually began did he leave the hall.
 In the event, Gould did perform, choosing to work from the orchestral score, which had been affixed to large pieces of cardboard on the piano.

 Given the unusual nature of Gould's conception of the piece, Bernstein determined that he would make a few remarks from the podium to better prepare the audience for the performance to come.
 He did this at the Thursday concert, widely seen as a "preview" of the rest of the run, to which critics did not come; however, he repeated his speech at the Friday concert, which was usually the one chosen for review.

-Bernstein's remarks from the podium:
+Bernstein's spoke for more than three minutes from the podium:

+Bernstein's "Don't be frightened, Mr. Gould is here" refers to Gould's tendency to cancel performances.